 If you’re a resident here at CityBlock in Lancaster or Reading, you can also take advantage of our exclusive discount card at a wide range of places.
 Check out our discounts and offers to find out where you could save just for being a CityBlock resident.

 Create an Awesome Fancy Dress Costume

 You will never wear as much fancy dress as you do at university ever again.
 So many events revolve around costumes, and this is likely still going to be the case even if the events will look slightly different.
 Homemade costumes are always a top choice, so bring a few wigs, some face paint and grab some spare cardboard and get to work on those fabulous costumes.
 And don’t forget to team up with your housemates on a fantastic group costume.

 Finally, make sure you show your appreciation for your institution by getting yourself a university hoodie or shirt.
 What’s the point of attending university if you can’t let everyone know about it?
 Show your university pride with some branded merch, or to bring home to your parents so they can show off their child’s education in the form of a branded mug or keyring.

 At CityBlock, we hope you have a great first month at university despite the changes expected this year.
-If you’re looking for outstanding en-suite student accommodation in Lancaster, student accommodation in Reading or student accommodation in Durham, contact us today.
+If you’re looking for outstanding en-suite student accommodation in Lancaster or student accommodation in Reading, contact us today.